linkerd/website/linkerd.io/content/2/tasks/multicluster.md

 At a high level, you will:

+1. Install Linkerd on two clusters with a shared trust anchor.
 1. Install the service mirror on one cluster (`london` for the purpose of this guide).
 1. Add the gateway and service account to another cluster (`paris`).